After completion of this chapter, the physical therapist should be able to do the following:

 (From Booher and Thibadeau.
 Athletic Injury Assessment.
 Mosby; 1994.)

 The healing process consists of the inflammatory response phase, the fibroblastic repair phase, and the maturation remodeling phase.
 It must be stressed that although the phases of healing are presented as 3 separate entities, the healing process is a continuum.
 Phases of the healing process overlap one another and have no definitive beginning or end points.73

 Primary injuries are almost always described as being either chronic or acute in nature, resulting from macrotraumatic or microtraumatic forces.
 Injuries classified as macrotraumatic occur as a result of acute trauma and produce immediate pain and disability.
 Macrotraumatic injuries include fractures, dislocations, subluxations, sprains, strains, and contusions.
-Microtraumatic injuries are most often called overuse injuries and result from repetitive overloading or incorrect mechanics associated with repeated motion.59 Microtraumatic injuries include tendinitis, tenosynovitis, bursitis, etc. A secondary injury is essentially the inflammatory or hypoxia response that occurs with the ...
+Microtraumatic injuries are most often called overuse injuries and result from repetitive overloading or incorrect mechanics associated with repeated motion.59 Microtraumatic injuries include tendinitis, tenosynovitis, bursitis, etc. A secondary injury is essentially the inflammatory or hypoxia response that ...